 Each team has two tryout sessions lasting 90-120 minutes.
 Tryout sessions are designed by the head coach of each team and typically involve various exercises including small-sided games and scrimmages.
 Players should plan to attend both sessions.

 Evaluators score and rank all the players and choose the first 11 players (first 9 players for U11/U12).
-The head coach decides on the balance of the squad, 5-7 more players depending on roster size which ranges from 14-22 players depending on age group.
+The head coach decides on the remainder of the squad, 5-7 more players depending on roster size which ranges from 14-22 players depending on age group.

 More details on the EYSA Tryout Policy can be found here: EYSA Tryout Guidelines